 The Best Overall Doorbell: Eufy Video Doorbell

-You might be surprised to see a doorbell other than Nest Hello listed here, but Eufy earns the top spot thanks to a few smart design decisions.
-To start, unlike Nest Hello or Ring, you don’t need a cloud subscription.
+You might be surprised to see a doorbell other than Nest Hello listed here, but Eufy earns the top spot with a few smart choices.
+First, unlike Nest Hello or Ring, you don’t need a cloud subscription.

 The Premium Pick: Nest Hello